awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-permissions-security.md

 When using Amazon Augmented AI \(Amazon A2I\) to create a human review workflow for your ML/AI application, you create and configure *resources* in Amazon SageMaker such as a human workforce and worker task templates\.
 To configure and start a human loop, you will either integrate Amazon A2I with other AWS services such as Amazon Textract or Amazon Rekognition or use the Amazon Augmented AI Runtime API\.
 To create a human review workflow and start a human loop, you will need to attach certain policies to your AWS Identity and Access Management \(IAM\) role or user\.
 Specifically:
 + When you create a flow definition, you need to provide a role that grants Amazon A2I permission to access Amazon S3 both for reading objects that will be rendered in a human task UI and for writing the results of the human review\.

-  This role will also need to have a trust policy attached to give SageMaker permission to assume the role\.
+  This role will also need to have a trust policy attached to give Amazon SageMaker permission to assume the role\.
 This allows Amazon A2I to perform actions in accordance with permissions that you attach to the role\.

   See [Add Permissions to the IAM Role Used to Create a Flow Definition](#a2i-human-review-permissions-s3) for example policies that you can modify and attach to the role you use to create a flow definition\.
-These are the policies that will be attached to the IAM role that is created in the Human review workflows section of the Amazon A2I area of the SageMaker console\.
+These are the policies that will be attached to the IAM role that is created in the Human review workflows section of the Amazon A2I area of the Amazon SageMaker console\.
 + To create and start human loops, you either use an API operation from a built\-in task type \(such as `DetectModerationLabel` or `AnalyzeDocument`\) or the Amazon A2I Runtime API operation `StartHumanLoop` in a custom ML application\.
 You need to attach the **AmazonAugmentedAIFullAccess** managed policy to the IAM user that invokes these API operations to grant permission to these services to use Amazon A2I operations\.
 To learn how, see [Create an IAM User That Can Invoke Amazon A2I API Operations](#create-user-grants)\.

   This policy does *not* grant permission to invoke the API operations of the AWS service associated with built\-in task types\.
 For example, AmazonAugmentedAIFullAccess does not grant permission to call Amazon Rekognition API operation `DetectModerationLabel` or Amazon Textract API operation `AnalyzeDocument`\.
 You can use the more general policy, **AmazonAugmentedAIIntegratedAPIAccess**, to grant these permissions\.
 For more information, see [Create an IAM User With Permissions to Invoke Amazon A2I, Amazon Textract, and Amazon Rekognition API Operations](#a2i-grant-general-permission)\.
 This is a good option when you want to grant an IAM user broad permissions to use Amazon A2I and integrated AWS services' API operations\.